Anmolbaral/ProfileBuilder/README.md

 The application is deployed using:
 - Frontend: GitHub Pages for static hosting
 - Backend: Render.com for the Node.js server
-- Database: Render.com PostgreSQL service
+- Database: Render.com PostgreSQL service until Google Cloud work is complete